Turku-BioImaging/filopodia-counter/README.md

 ## Usage

 1. Download the macro _filopodia-counter-v4.ijm_ from this repository and drag-and-drop it into Fiji.
 Click *Run*.
-Usen interface opens.
+User interface opens.

 <img src="assets/Figure2-UI.png" alt="drawing" width="500"/>